WangHansen/jwt-auth/README.md

 There are a lot of authentication libraries out there that deals with JWT, probably the most popular one(the one that I used a lot in my project) is the passport-jwt library used together with passport.
 However, the library has the few problems:
 - Need to be used with passport.js
-> this may not be a problem to some people, but I find passport.js a little bit difficult to use since it is quite a black box model.
-Also, the [official example](http://www.passportjs.org/packages/passport-jwt/#configure-strategy) in documentation contains a query to db in order to authenticate the user, which I believe is against the natural of JWT (stateless).
+> This may not be a problem to some people, but I find passport.js a bit difficult to use since it's a black box model (I don't understand the magic happening behind the scene).
+- Need to talk to DB
+> The [official example](http://www.passportjs.org/packages/passport-jwt/#configure-strategy) in documentation contains a query to db in order to authenticate the user, which I believe is against the natural, being stateless, of JWT.
 - Doesn't handle key rotation
-- Doesn't handle key revokation
+- Doesn't handle key revocation

 In order to address these problems, I decided to make this open source library.